Mask

 Key Stage 3

 At Key Stage 3 we have developed a broad and ambitious curriculum for our students focused on developing the most powerful knowledge and skills required to become experts in each of the subjects they study.
-We also provide extensive support for pupils for reading and literacy, as well as subject specific support through after school catch up sessions.
-We believe by maintaining high academic standards and providing bespoke support, pupils will flourish and therefore achieve outstanding outcomes
+We also provide extensive support for pupils for reading and literacy, as well as subject-specific support through after school catch up sessions.
+We believe by maintaining high academic standards and providing bespoke support, pupils will flourish and therefore achieve outstanding outcomes.

 All students study the core curriculum in English, mathematics and science.

-Art - Computing - Design Technology - Drama - Food Technology - Modern Foreign Languages – French or Spanish - Geography -History - Religious Education - Sociology - Psychology - Music - Physical Education - Personal, Social, Health and Citizenship Education
+Pupils will also study: Art - Computing - Design Technology - Drama - Food Technology - Modern Foreign Languages (French or Spanish) - Geography - History - Religious Education - Music - Physical Education - Personal, Social, Health and Citizenship Education (PSHCE)

 Key Stage 4